What Is An Ankle Sprain?

 Ankle sprains can occur in many ways, but the main one being a roll, or twist of the ankle that causes an excess force on the ankle bone.
 The ligaments surrounding the outside of the bones may become over-stretched or tear.
-When figuring out how to treat your ankle sprain it is important to diagnose the severity first.
-If you suspect you may have an ankle sprain and are looking for a podiatrist in Little Neck, contact our office today that is nearby.
-If not treated properly, the sprain can turn into permanent damage.
+When figuring out how to treat your ankle sprain, it is important to diagnose the severity first.
+If not treated properly, an ankle sprain can turn into permanent damage.
+If you suspect you may have an ankle sprain and are looking for a podiatrist in Little Neck, our office is conveniently located nearby.

 The symptoms of an ankle sprain will vary from case to case.
 The severity of the injury will determine the symptoms that you may experience.
 These symptoms can include but are not limited to: